Lasry-Lions approximations for discounted Hamilton-Jacobi equations: Introduction

 To study the aforementioned intrinsic approximation, we need the regularity properties of the fundamental solutions $A_{s,t}(x,y)$, which is the least action of the absolutely continuous curve connecting $x$ to $y$ from time $s$ to $t$.
 The required regularity result is a generalization of the relevant result in \cite{Cannarsa-Cheng3}.

-The paper is organized as followed: In section 2, we briefly review necessary facts of semiconcave functions and Tonelli's theory in the calculus of variation.
-In section 3, we prove a Lasry-Lions approximation result for time-dependent Lagrangian, then discuss this approximation method in the model of discounted Hamilton-Jacobi equations and its connection to the propagation of singularities of associated viscosity solutions.
+The paper is organized as follows: In section 2, we briefly review some fundamental facts of semiconcave functions and Tonelli's theory in the calculus of variation.
+In section 3, we prove a Lasry-Lions approximation result for the time-dependent Lagrangians, then discuss this approximation method in a model of discounted Hamilton-Jacobi equations and its connection to the propagation of singularities of associated viscosity solutions.

 {\bf Acknowledgments} This work was partially supported by the Natural Scientific Foundation of China (Grant No. 11631006, No. 11501290, No. 11471238), and the National Basic Research Program of China (Grant No. 2013CB834100).